junesirius/junesirius.github.io/_posts/others/Homegrown_pet/Homegrown-Pet-whole-novel.md

 He start speaking to me like as if he is a human instead of gurgling noise and refer himself as 'Hector'.
 As long as he eats the bodies and leave no evidence behind, he can refer himself whatever he want.

 Not only that, he also mannered like a human.
-He is very well-mannered that you don't think anyone would even put a slight suspicion that he might be not human.
-He has helped you in couple mission as distraction as he is pretty good to keep a conversation with people.
-Unexpectedly, you two make a pretty good team.
+He is very well-mannered that you don't think anyone would even put a slight suspicion that he might be not human. <u>He has helped you in couple mission as distraction as he is pretty good to keep a conversation with people.
+Unexpectedly, you two make a pretty good team.</u>

 - Fp≥250（阶段4）
 - Hp<100（不嗜糖）